Why You Can’t Just Buy a Drone and Take to the Skies

 You must affix your unique identification number to the aircraft.
 You can find this number after registering on the online confirmation screen of your user profile.

-Your unique identification number must be clearly visible or at least easily accessible.
+Your unique identification number must be clearly visible on the outside of the aircraft.
 There are three ways to attach it to your drone: engraving, permanent label, or permanent marker [5].

 You’re ready to take to the skies as a recreational drone pilot once you’re fully registered.